IbnAzeez/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 7-get_nodeint.c returns the nth node of a listint_t linked list.

 8-sum_listint.c returns the sum of all the data (n) of a listint_t linked list.

+9-insert_nodeint.c inserts a new node at a given position.